-The material features of the 2018 Plan are summarized below.
-This summary is qualified in its entirety by the full text of the 2018 Plan, which is attached hereto as Appendix A.
+The material features of the 2018 Plan, as amended by the First Amendment and Second Amendment, are summarized below.
+This summary is qualified in its entirety by the full text of the 2018 Plan, the First Amendment and the Second Amendment, each of which are attached hereto as Appendix A, B and C, respectively.